 Third Party Review Collection

 Reviews.co.uk is able to offer you (in addition to collecting reviews to display on your website and across Google) the functionality to request reviews from your customers on a wide range of sites.
 The process works automatically and all you need to do is assign a percentage of your review invitations to third party platforms.
 We take care of the rest.

 This means that not only will you get a great review score in Google (meaning you’ll be able to take advantage of Stars and Seller Ratings in your paid and organic search results), but you can also further enhance your review score across sites like Facebook, Google Local, Tripadvisor and Amazon.

 I’ve also written a blog post explaining how our solution makes it much simpler to collect reviews on Google local.
 You can read it here:-

-If you’re interested in finding out more, just sign up to a free trial of Reviews.co.uk by clicking here and see it in action for yourself.
+If you’re interested in finding out more just sign up to a free trial of Reviews.co.uk by clicking onf of the buttons on this page, and see it in action for yourself.